landinfotech/mycivitas/docs/src/index.md

-Our community in this project is aligned with our [Code of Conduct](about/code-of-conduct.md) - please be sure to read and abide by that document in all interactions with out community.
+Our community in this project is aligned with our [Code of Conduct](about/code-of-conduct.md) - please be sure to read and abide by that document in all interactions with our community.

 #### Diversity statement